Hey, what’s up? It’s Nicolas again and this is Online Marketing for Profits. And, welcome to Episode 4.

 They are not going from, you know, red and green website which is yours to the merchant’s website which is blue and green, and then just a big disconnect there.
 You want to make this transition as smooth as possible.

 SIDE NOTE: If you want the best option to build your page or you entire funnel, I recommend Clickfunnels.
-Click here for my ultimate Clickfunnels Review (including a comparison with Leadpages).
+Click here for my ultimate Clickfunnels Review.

 5- The Best Merchant Offers Have Dedicated Landing Pages

 Some merchants, and these are the best ones I feel, will actually allow you to have dedicated landing page on their website.

 So, your users are actually on the merchant’s website, but they’ll actually, you’ll be able to showcase your own logo, maybe your side name, maybe bits of cop-, you know, bits of copy here and there.